Friday, June 5, 2015

 Day 4: Friday, July 18, 2014

 Marcie and I talked bout her two sons and ex-husband.
-She told me about his many wives and how he had called her, many times saying he was sorry for their breakup.
+She told me about his many wives and how he had called her numerous times, apologizing for their breakup.

-When she arrived he then took a taxi to his apartment and knocked on the door.
-I took him several minutes to respond.
-He opened the door she walked inside only to find him with another woman.
+When she arrived, he then took a taxi to his apartment and knocked on the door.
+It took him several minutes to respond.
+He opened the door, and she walked inside, only to find him with another woman.

-She turned around and bought a ticket back to Rhode Island never to set foot again in Texas.
+She turned around and repurchased a ticket to Rhode Island, never to set foot in Texas again.

-In her later years, she met a very nice, big husky man and they corresponded for some time.
-He got cancer of the throat and he moved in with her while she nursed him but he died a few years later.
+In her later years, she met a charming, big husky man, and they corresponded for some time.
+He got cancer of the throat, and he moved in with her while she nursed him, but he died a few years later.

 We left a load of clothes in the dryer and one in the washer.

-We parked next to Our Lady of the Rosary Church where I took pictures then I walked to India Park.
+We parked next to Our Lady of the Rosary Church, where I took pictures, and then I walked to India Park.

 Our Lady of the Rosary Church

-I crossed over the very high India Point Park Bridge a bridge that crossed the I-195 Interstate.
+I crossed over the very high India Point Park Bridge, which spans the I-195 Interstate.

 India Point Park Bridge

-After crossing the bridge, you walk several flights of stairs or if you are in a wheelchair, pushing a stroller, or riding a bike then there is a walkway for that too.
+After crossing the bridge, you walk several flights of stairs.
+If you are in a wheelchair, pushing a stroller, or riding a bike, there is a walkway for each activity.

-My daughter called me and said she was almost through getting her nails done so I started my walk back to the car.
-She was not finished so I walked through the stores in Fox Point.
+My daughter called me to say she was almost finished getting her nails done, so I started my walk back to the car.
+She was not finished, so I walked through the stores in Fox Point.

-I stopped at Sweet Berry 218 Wickened St Fox Point Providence, RI 02902, and bought myself a cheesecake yogurt, with almonds.
-I walked up Wickened Street eating my yogurt, saw a large brick wall that lined a storefront, and sat down to finish my yogurt.
+I stopped at Sweet Berry 218 Wickened St, Fox Point, Providence, RI 02902, and bought myself a cheesecake yogurt with almonds.
+I walked up Wickened Street, ate my yogurt, saw a large brick wall lining a storefront, and sat down to finish it.

 I folded the last load of clothes